 In his personal life, Joe was a devoted family man who took immense pride in being a loving father to his son John.
 They shared a bond grounded in genuine friendship, attending football, basketball, and baseball games together, exploring museums, watching movies, and engaging in a myriad of activities that brought them closer.
 Joe instilled a love for motorcycling in John, teaching him to ride as he proudly owned eight Harley-Davidson motorcycles, including his beloved Trike.
 Wherever Joe traveled he made a point at visiting the Harley dealerships, checking out their selection of motorcycles, picking up a t-shirt and talking with the dealer staff.
 Joe, Jeanne and John enjoyed traveling together.
 From Alaska, Canada, Cozumel, Gettysburg Pennsylvania, Washington D.C., Florida, Denver, South Dakota, and many trips to Las Vegas Nevada to run a few races and play a few poker machines.
 But their most beloved vacation spot was Hawaii.
 They visited multiple times exploring the Big Island of Hawaii, Oahu, Maui and Kauai.
 They enjoyed the many beautiful sunsets, snorkeling with Manta Rays at night, star gazing, riding bikes down Mount Haleakala, drinking the world's best Kona coffee and more.

-He will be lovingly remembered by his wife Jeanne, with whom he shared 40 wonderful, adventure-filled years, his son John and John’s fiancée Elizabeth, his brother Ed and sister-in-law Ann, cousin Paul and brother Bob.
+He will be lovingly remembered by his wife Jeanne, with whom he shared 40 wonderful, adventure-filled years, his son John and John’s fiancée Elizabeth, his brother Ed and sister-in-law Ann, his cousin Paul and brother Bob.
 Joe is also survived by his special nieces Sarah (Matt), Elisabeth (Blake), Rebekah (Jon) and nephews Scott (Jenny), Jeff (Jenna), and Luke (Amber), and many other relatives and friends.
 He is preceded in death by his parents, John and Gertrude Winiarski, and brothers Rev. James J. Winiarski and Tom Winiarski, as well as his sister-in-law Raette Winiarski and nephew Kevin Winiarski.

 Friends and family are invited to pay their respects during visitation at St. Martin of Tours Catholic Church in Franklin, Wisconsin, on May 31, 2025, from 9:00 AM to 10:45 AM.
 A Mass celebrating Joe's life will follow at 11:00 AM, concluding at 12:00 PM at the same location.